haddonm/aMSE/README.md

         "width"=240)
 # declare libraries ------------------------------------------------------------
 library(aMSE)
+library(TasHS)
 library(rutilsMH)
 library(makehtml)
 library(knitr)
 # Obviously you should modify the rundir and datadir to suit your own setup
-prefixdir <- "C:/Users/Malcolm/Dropbox/A_CodeUse/aMSEUse/scenarios/"
+prefixdir <- "C:/Users/user/Dropbox/A_CodeUse/aMSEUse/scenarios/"
 postfixdir <- "M15h75"
 rundir <- paste0(prefixdir,postfixdir)
 datadir <- rundir
 alldirExists(rundir,datadir,verbose=TRUE)
-#> rundir,  C:/Users/Malcolm/Dropbox/A_CodeUse/aMSEUse/scenarios/M15h75 :  exists
+#> rundir,  C:/Users/user/Dropbox/A_CodeUse/aMSEUse/scenarios/M15h75 :  exists
 controlfile <- "controlM15h75.csv"
 # equilibrium zone -------------------------------------------------------------
 # You now need to ensure that there is, at least, a control.csv, and a